neo-andrew-moss/erdgen/README.md

 ## Overview

-This Python program generates Database Markup Language (DBML) Entity Relationship Diagram's (ERD) from the `relationships` node in your dbt YML files.
-The script parses the YML files, extracts relationships and columns, and outputs a `DBML` schema.
-This program is pretty opinionated.
+This Python program generates Database Markup Language (DBML) Entity Relationship Diagram's (ERD) from the relationships node in your dbt YML files.
+The script parses the YML files, extracts relationships and columns, and outputs a DBML schema.

+The program is pretty opinionated.
 It requires each YML file to only contain one model.
-Further, the `relationships`` node in dbt yml is a made-up construct.
+Further, the "relationships" node in dbt yml is a made-up construct.

 This program is useful for automated ERD generation if your dbt project doesn't have referential integrity or explicit SQL relationships.
 If your SQL models have defined SQL relationships there are better tools for automated ERD generation.